One day you pass by your aquarium and you notice that something’s different.

 This skin condition could be caused by different species of water parasites, fungi, or bacteria.

-The most common of these is what’s called Ich or White Spot Disease, a condition caused by the freshwater parasite Ichthyophthirius multifiliis.
+The most common of these is what’s called freshwater Ich or White Spot Disease, a condition caused by the freshwater parasite Ichthyophthirius multifiliis.

 If the color of your Betta changes to white due to disease, treating your sick fish should become your top priority.